KVM-Projects/FlappyBird/README.md

 * Splash Screen.
 * Bird skins and Background Textures will change according to Levels and User choice.
 * The status and the history will be saved and will be dynamically shown in a graph where user can see his total performance.

-## Details of Hardware & Software
-### Software specifications
-* Windows 64/32 bit.
-* IDE: An IDE (Integrated Development Environment) contains a code editor, a compiler or interpreter, and a debugger, accessed through a single graphical user interchange (GUI).
-Our IDE is [Processing](https://processing.org/).
-### Hardware specifications(minimum)
-* Pentium 3 processor.
-* Processor speed of 300 MHZ and above.